google-deepmind/mujoco/doc/unity.rst

   material assets for geom RGBA specification.
 - It allows the importer to handle :ref:`\<include\> <include>` elements without replicating MuJoCo’s file-system workflow.
-- The current version of MuJoCo generates MJCF files with explicit :ref:`\<inertial\> <body-inertial>` elements, even when the original model uses geoms for implicit definition of the body inertia.
-If you plan to change geom properties of an imported model, remove these auto-generated ``MjInertial`` components manually.
-We plan to address this in a future release of MuJoCo.

 In Unity, there is no equivalent to MJCF’s “cascading” :ref:`\<default\> <default>` clauses.
 Therefore, components in Unity reflect the corresponding elements’ state after applying all the relevant default classes, and the class structure